 - Its founders, Lyons and Walmsley started the company with a 1,000 pounds loan.

-- Jaguar has won world’s oldest 24-hour sports car race, Le Mans, several times.
+- Jaguar has won the world’s oldest 24-hour sports car race, Le Mans, several times.

 - The winner of Le Mans in 1956, Jaguar D-Type, was set to become the most expensive British car ever by selling for £15MILLION in 2016.